zszach23/Unity-Learn-AI-for-Beginners/README.md

 <details>
  <summary><h4>Guard Patrol<h4></summary>

 A guard patrols an area.
 If the guard can see you, he will chase and attack.
 If you sneak up behind him, he will run to the safe point.
+The guard uses a finite state machine to toggle between the different states, as NavMesh system and vector calculations to determine what to do within states.
   * Use `WASD` to move
   * Use `Space` to jump